mateofrancop/EconoCity-Pereira/Rinconcito_del_sabor/README.md

 - ##### Selling features.

-1. Since april 2022 to june 2023 the whole input was 151,4 mill. what its a good indicator taking into account the context to the contry and the market.
+1. Since april 2022 to june 2023 the whole input was 151,4 mill. what its a good indicator taking into account the context of the contry and the market.

 2. The best sales month is august in which there is more students than the rest of the year this attracts more customers.